tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The "echo_nonce" extension in the inner ClientHello prevents this attack.
 In particular, since the attacker does not have access to this value, it cannot produce the right transcript and handshake keys needed for encrypting the Certificate message.
-Thus, the client will fail to decrypt before any verification check occurs.
+Thus, the client will fail to decrypt the Certificate and abort the connection.

 ### HelloRetryRequest Hijack Mitigation {#flow-hrr-hijack}